-Junior Achievement (JA): The University offers a number of JA scholarships ranging from \$500 up to full tuition.
-Awards are based on JA activities, a letter of recommendation from the JA advisor and academic record.
-Applications are available from J&W's National Student Organizations Office.
-The application deadline is February 1, prior to enrollment.
-This scholarship is renewable based on continued involvement in and support of JA activities.
+Junior Achievement (JA): The University offers a number of JA scholarships ranging from \$1,000 up to full tuition.
+Awards are based on JA activities and academic record, and are renewable based on continued involvement in and support of JA activities.
+Apply for admission online at www.jwu.edu.
+The deadline for full tuition scholarship eligibility is February 1, prior to enrollment.